astutespruce/sa-blueprint-sv/analysis/prep/README.md

 Binned versions of continuous indicators were prepared by USFWS and sent separately.

+#### Preprocessing

+See `analysis/prep/prepare_indicators.py`.

 Greenways and Trails were preprocessed before using, to set 0 values to NODATA.
 This is so that this still appear in lower-resolution overviews created from the data (these are derived from linear features).

+Migratory fish connectivity values were preprocessed to subtract 1 from all values, so that it starts at 0 similar to other indicators.

 ### Summary units